 Hybrid Tool + Report Page

-One canonical URL for magnetic signs and alias phrases such as auto magnet signs and business vehicle magnetic signs plus car door magnetic signs (also car door magnet signs).
+One canonical URL for magnetic signs and alias phrases such as auto magnet signs and business vehicle magnetic signs plus car magnetic signs plus car magnetic signs for business plus car door magnetic signs (also car door magnet signs, car magnetic sign, car magnet sign, and car magnet signs).
 Run the fit checker first, then validate with risk, method, and evidence blocks.

 Evidence maintenance cadence: revalidate every quarter or sooner when regulations or manufacturer guidance changes.